 Error Handling

-The Scrappa API uses standard HTTP status codes and returns errors in a consistent JSON format.
+The Scrappa API uses standard HTTP status codes and returns errors in a consistent JSON format for easy handling.

 Error Response Format